k1yrix/soberdocs.github.io/md/common-issues.md

 Icon=org.vinegarhq.Sober
 X-Flatpak=org.vinegarhq.Sober
 ```
 then/or create a symlink of that `.desktop` entry to `/home/[user]/.local/share/flatpak/exports/share/applications`.
+Afterwards, follow the instructions for your DE to add the entry.